Family Feuds and Fierce Faith: The Media Circus of the Pentecost Bands

 While the Free Methodist Deaconess Order was geninunely supported by most delegates at the 1907 Free Methodist General Conference, there was one point of contention– should the Free Methodist deaconess have a required uniform?
 Some Free Methodists worried a uniform would be perceived by the public as a pro-Catholic endorsement and seen as too similar to the habit worn by nuns. [i] Yet, supporters of a uniform argued that by requiring deaconesses to wear a specific outfit or certain colors, the public would be able to easily distinguish their mission and affiliation.
 Free Methodist Discussion on the Uniform Before the 1907 General … Continue reading Covering the Body: Requiring a Deaconess Uniform

-Clara Wetherald A Methodist, Free Methodist and Finally A Congregationalist
+Clara Wetherald A Methodist, Then a Free Methodist and Finally a Congregationalist

 The History of the Free Methodist Deaconess Order